 The Oakland University Beaumont Anesthesia Program has a new 5,500 square foot, $4.5 million Surgical Learning Center.
 It has two mock operating rooms where anesthesia students can approximate the complexities of anesthesia in a simulated environment to develop critical thinking and decision-making skills.

-Here, students can rehearse everything from basic skills to management of difficult case scenarios.
-The simulation experience consists of a pre-briefing, establishing learning goals, technical introduction, a theory module, conduct of the clinical scenario and debriefing, which includes review of the taped session.
+Here, students can rehearse everything from basic skills to the management of difficult case scenarios.
+The simulation experience consists of a pre-briefing, establishing learning goals, technical introduction, a theory module, conduct of the clinical scenario and debriefing, which includes a review of the taped session.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.